gdh1995/vimium-c/PRIVACY-POLICY.md

 engines).
 None of your browsing behavior is included.

-By default, Vimium C only downloads synced settings during the first installation, and if no synced settings are found, it will never sync with your Chrome account.
+By default, Vimium C only downloads synced settings during the first installation, and if no synced settings are found, it will never sync with your browser account.
 However, if you do wish to enable this behavior, you may enable the advanced `Synchronize settings with your current account for this browser` setting.

 All information handled by Vimium C, including history, bookmarks, page titles and URLs, will only be used locally.

 Your search history in `Vomnibar` and `Link Hints` modes will be purged immediately after use.
-Your keyword searches -- entered when using `FindMode` -- are never included in these.
+Your keyword searches -- entered when using `FindMode` -- are stored but never included in synced settings.
 Please note that your `FindMode` search keywords on Incognito windows are stored temporarily, and will remain in memory, until all of your Incognito windows have been destroyed.

 Permissions Required